-From Brittany on August 18th, 2011 in Green Remodeling
+From Dean Dowd on August 18, 2011 in Green Remodeling

 Most of this pollution is caused by compounds and chemicals from manufactured products used in construction.